Gonsama/see-usage/README.md

 ### data-repartition.py

 This script plots the repartition of the data available for all the versions of a specific library.
 The repartition can be according to the number of unique clients, usages or unique members.
-The library path argument must the path to the repertory containing every version of the library (the script will search for version/library-usage.csv files for each version)
+The library path argument must be the path to the repertory containing every version of the library (the script will search for version/library-usage.csv files for each version)

 ```
  python3 data_repartition.py --lp csv-data/junit\:junit/ --type clients